List of Donkey Kong characters: Dixie Kong

 Dixie later was the protagonist of Donkey Kong Country 3: Dixie Kong's Double Trouble! and Donkey Kong Land III, with Kiddy Kong as her sidekick.
 While she did not return in Donkey Kong 64, her sister, Tiny Kong, served as her replacement.

-Her next playable appearance was in Donkey Konga 2 on the Nintendo GameCube, a bongo rhythm game.
+Her next playable appearance was in Donkey Konga 2 on the GameCube, a bongo rhythm game.
 She appeared once again in the Japan-only Donkey Konga 3.
-She is also a playable character in DK: King of Swing for the Game Boy Advance, Diddy Kong Racing DS and DK: Jungle Climber for the Nintendo DS, Donkey Kong Barrel Blast for the Wii.
+She is also a playable character in DK King of Swing for the Game Boy Advance, Diddy Kong Racing DS and Donkey Kong: Jungle Climber for the Nintendo DS, and Donkey Kong Barrel Blast for the Wii.

-Dixie Kong is also available as a playable character in Mario Superstar Baseball, this was also Dixie Kong's debut in the Mario franchise.
+Dixie Kong is also available as a playable character in Mario Superstar Baseball, which was also Dixie Kong's debut in the Mario franchise.
 Her next appearance in a Mario game was in Mario Hoops 3-on-3.
 She later appeared in Mario Super Sluggers.
 Additionally, she made her debut appearance in the Mario Kart series in Mario Kart Tour for mobile phones.

-After 6 years of not appearing in games since Mario Super Sluggers, she returned in Donkey Kong Country: Tropical Freeze for the Wii U and Nintendo Switch.
+After a six year-absence following Mario Super Sluggers, she returned in Donkey Kong Country: Tropical Freeze for the Wii U and Nintendo Switch.

+Dixie made her return in Donkey Kong Bananza as one of the racers in the Rambi Rumble at the Racing Layer along with Diddy Kong.

 Dixie appears in the Donkey Kong Country TV series, where she was voiced by actress Louise Vallance.
 She is currently voiced by Kahoru Sasajima.

+She has a cameo appearance in The Super Mario Bros.
+Movie in a scene taking place at the Jungle Kingdom arena.